remotion-dev/remotion/packages/docs/docs/config.md

 - `h265` is the successor of H264, with smaller file sizes.
 Also known as HEVC.
 Poor browser compatibility.
 - `vp8` is the codec for WebM.
 - `vp9` is the next-generation codec for WebM.
 Lower file size, longer compression time.
+- `mp3` will export audio only as an MP3 file.
+- `wav` will export audio only as an WAV file.
+- `aac` will export audio only as an AAC file.

 ```tsx
 Config.Output.setCodec('h265');